 SEATTLE — Washington state is warning dozens of people who applied to run legal marijuana shops that their chance of getting a license is in jeopardy.

-The Liquor Control Board on Wednesday began sending letters to 56 businesses.
-The board says they scored lucky numbers in lotteries conducted in April, putting them in a good position to win a coveted marijuana retail license, but they haven't moved forward with their applications since then.
+The board says most of those businesses scored lucky numbers in lotteries conducted in April — putting them in a good position to win a coveted marijuana retail license — but they haven't moved forward with their applications since then.

 Some of the applicants might never have intended to get into the retail pot business, while others failed to find a viable location or financing for their store, said Becky Smith, the board's marijuana licensing manager.

 "A lot of people thought they'd be able to sell their license - they'd win the lottery and they'd sell it to the highest bidder," she said.
 "People were surprised they couldn't sell their license until they actually got licensed."

 So far the state has issued 57 retail marijuana licenses, and as of early this month, 32 of the stores shops had opened.
 They reported collecting taxes of $3.5 million on more than $14 million in sales since the first stores opened July 8, despite frequent supply shortages that have forced some shops to close intermittently.

 The state is continuing to work to issue licenses that will allow more growers to start producing marijuana and more stores to sell, but Smith said the foot-dragging by the would-be pot shops is slowing the process.
 In Seattle, which the board slated to have 21 marijuana shops, just one license has been issued so far — to Cannabis City south of downtown.

 Closing down any applications that aren't likely to move forward would free up spots for applicants who scored farther down the list in the lotteries.

 In addition to scheduling an interview, the applicants are expected to provide information that will allow the investigator to proceed with financial and criminal background checks.